The awesome folks in CERL

 Emily Bolger (she/her)

 Emily is a PhD student in the Computational Mathematics, Science and Engineering (CMSE) Department.
 She earned her bachelor’s degree in Mathematics from Moravian College.
 Her current research uses computational tools, specifically Social Network Analysis and Natural Language Processing, to analyze education-related data.
-Her most recent project involves analyzing social networks constructed from Slack messages of Physics instructors who are looking to better integrate computation in their classrooms.
+Her most recent project involves using Natural Language Processing to analyze literature published on change strategies for improving undergraduate STEM instruction.
+The project is multi-method synthesis in collaboration with four other research institutions.
 In addition to research, she has been a Teaching Assistant for CMSE 201 and CMSE 381.
 In her free time, she enjoys reading, crocheting, and dancing.
+Her website can be found here.

 Rachel Roca (she/they)

 Rachel is a PhD student in CMSE.
 She earned her bachelor’s degree in mathematics from Manhattan College in 2021, where she also minored in computer science and Spanish.
-Her research interests are interdisciplinary and span three areas: topological data analysis (the study of the shape of data), computational education, and humanistic mathematics for social good.
-Currently, she is exploring various research paths that combine these larger areas in unique ways.
-Rachel has TAed for CMSE 201 and CMSE 381, and has designed assignments for both.
-Outside of research, Rachel is the co- chair of the CMSE department’s graduate student diversity, equity, and inclusion committee and the co-president of the MSU swing dance society.
+Their research interests are interdisciplinary and span three areas: topological data analysis (the study of the shape of data), computational education, and humanistic mathematics for social good.
+Currently, their interests focus on studying identity and ethics in undergraduate courses.
+Rachel has TAed and developed assignments for CMSE 201, CMSE 381, and CMSE 402, and this past summer, she was an instructor of record for CMSE 201.
+Outside of research, Rachel is involved in various DEI and outreach programs and is the president of the MSU State Swing Society.
 In her free time, Rachel loves to read, go to the beach, travel, and have good food and drink with good people.

 Paige Tourangeau (she/her)